-The Trustees are responsible for the maintenance and integrity of the corporate and financial information included on the charitable company's website.
-Legislation in the United Kingdom governing the preparation and dissemination of financial statements may differ from legislations in other jurisdictions.
+The trustees are responsible for the maintenance and integrity of the corporate and financial information included on the charitable company's website.
+Legislation in the United Kingdom governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.

-Approved by order of the members of the board of trustees on 18 December 2018 and signed on its behalf by:
+Approved by order of the members of the board of trustees on 4 December 2019 and signed on its behalf by:

-Mrs Clee - Chair
+Mrs C Lee - Chair

-Independent Auditors' Report to the Members of Conisbrough Ivanhoe Primary Academy
+Report of the Independent Auditors to the Members of Conisbrough Ivanhoe Primary Academy